 This is why it is so crucial for businesses to establish their visual style guide as soon as possible and have all of the elements in place, including a brand color palette, a font pack, rules for logo use, and key messages that can be used in marketing materials.

 You’re almost ready to get started on your poster layout design.
 All that’s left to do is determine what the main objective of your poster will be.
-Are you trying to get people to buy tickets to an event?
+Are you creating an event poster and trying to get people to buy tickets?
 Tune in to a local radio station?
 Buy your brand of hair care products?
-Whatever your end goal is, you have to be very clear and provide the viewer with the simplest way to complete the action.
+Whatever your end goal is, make sure to be very clear and provide the viewer with the simplest way to complete the action.

 For example, if you want people to volunteer at an upcoming holiday donation drive, providing the contact information to reach your volunteer coordinator directly would be ideal.
 Putting a general phone number could lead to people being placed on hold for longer periods of time or being misdirected to the wrong contact.